Therapy for Gay Men

 Therapy didn’t work well for me before.

 There are many different types of therapy.
-CBT and CFT therapy work very differently from other methods.
+CBT and CFT therapy work very differently from other methods (and can be very helpful in dealing with homophobia) (and can be very helpful in dealing with homophobia).
 They are focused on change from the very first session.
 They represent a proactive approach that produces greater results in less time than traditional therapy.

 Can therapy still help me even though my problems have been present my whole life?